GoalsStandard

 CriterionPhysiological sigh4-7-8 breathingCoherence 5.5-5.5Box breathingAnxiety Reset Protocol

-Speed of effectUnder 60 seconds3–5 minutes10+ minutes5–10 minutesEffect at three weeks
+Speed of effectUnder 60 seconds3–5 minutes10+ minutes5–10 minutesPractice over sessions

 Depth of effectLarge but briefDeep downshiftModest per session; cumulativeSteady composureHighest (drills all three)